ascott1/ethical-web-dev/web-apps-privacy-security/01-title-intro.md

 — [Tim Bray](https://www.tbray.org/ongoing/When/201x/2012/12/02/HTTPS)

 We live more and more of our lives digitally.
 We consistently create and entrust significant portions of our social, health, financial, and work data with web services.
 We then link that data together by connecting accounts and permitting the services that we use to track the other sites we visit.
 Our use of search engines can predict patterns and insights into our health and personalities.
-In 2016 Microsoft released [a study](http://jop.ascopubs.org/content/early/2016/06/02/JOP.2015.010504.abstract) where they anonymized used Bing search queries to predict Pancreatic cancer.
+In 2016 John Paparrizos MSc, Ryen W. White PhD, and Eric Horvitz MD, PhD published [a study](http://jop.ascopubs.org/content/early/2016/06/02/JOP.2015.010504.abstract) where they were able to use anonymized Bing search queries to predict Pancreatic cancer.

-In the article [With Great Data Comes Great Responsibility](https://medium.com/@jazzpazz/with-great-data-comes-great-responsibility-72d3e1c94e27#.twfg85eus) Pascal Raabe eloquently describes the way our digital data represents our lives:
+In the article [With Great Data Comes Great Responsibility](https://medium.com/@jazzpazz/with-great-data-comes-great-responsibility-72d3e1c94e27#.twfg85eus) Pascal Raabe (Paz) eloquently describes the way our digital data represents our lives:

 > We’re now producing more data on a daily basis than through all of history.
 The digital traces we’re leaving behind with every click, every tweet and even every step that we make create a time machine for ourselves.
 These traces of our existence form the photo album of a lifetime.
 We don’t have to rely on memory alone but can turn to technology to augment our biological memories and virtually remember everything.